publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptC/m__us_usc_t29_s741.md

             (A) is made at such time, in such manner, and contains such information as the Commissioner may require;

-            (B) contains assurances that the rehabilitation services provided under this part to American Indians who are individuals with disabilities residing on or near a reservation in a State shall be, to the maximum extent feasible, comparable to rehabilitation services provided under this subchapter to other individuals with disabilities residing in the State and that, where appropriate, may include services traditionally used by Indian tribes; and
+            (B) contains assurances that the rehabilitation services provided under this part to American Indians who are individuals with disabilities residing on or near a reservation in a State shall be, to the maximum extent feasible, comparable to rehabilitation services provided under this subchapter to other individuals with disabilities residing in the State and that, where appropriate, may include services traditionally used by Indian tribes;

-            (C) contains assurances that the application was developed in consultation with the designated State unit of the State.
+            (C) contains assurances that the application was developed in consultation with the designated State unit of the State; and

+            (D)

+             contains assurances that—

+                (i) all decisions affecting eligibility for vocational rehabilitation services, the nature and scope of available vocational rehabilitation services and the provision of such services will, consistent with this subchapter, be made by a representative of the tribal vocational rehabilitation program funded through the grant; and

+                (ii) such decisions will not be delegated to another agency or individual.

         (2) The provisions of sections 450c, 450d, 450e, and 450f(a) of title 25 shall be applicable to any application submitted under this part.
 For purposes of this paragraph, any reference in any such provision to the Secretary of Education or to the Secretary of the Interior shall be considered to be a reference to the Commissioner.